Ranjana Shrivastav Translating from Hindi to English, and English to Hindi

 This was followed by translation of many short stories from English to Hindi for publication in Hans.
 She also did translation for Hindi service of a German news programme.

 In 1996, she started translation from Hindi to English by translating a book of short stories by Pratibha Ray.
-She also worked for the magazine Hindi published by Mahatma Gandhi International Hindi University, at that time edited by Ashok Bajpai, which publishes only original works in Hindi translated into English.
+She also worked for the magazine Hindi published by the Mahatma Gandhi International Hindi University, at that time edited by Ashok Bajpai, which publishes only original works in Hindi translated into English.

 One of the most significant works that she has translated is the novel "Tatsam" written by Raji Seth, and it took her almost two years to complete.
+Her most recent published work is the Hindi translation of a book on the French writer Balzac by Stephan Swaig (2023).

 About her teaching Rini says, "There are many opportunities of work for translators, with Government agencies, with commercial companies, for television, for literature, etc."